nikku/didi/README.md

 ### Overriding Components

-Components can be overriden by name.
-This can be beneficial for testing, but also customizing:
+You can override components by name.
+That can be beneficial for testing but also for customizing:

 ```js
 import { Injector } from 'didi';